 Bryan Pearson, PREA Coordinator

-Bryan Pearson is the PREA Coordinator for the Indiana Department of Correction and is responsible for developing, implementing, and overseeing the agency's plan to comply with the Prison Rape Elimination Act (PREA) standards and agency's Sexual Assault Prevention policy and procedures.
+Director Bryan Pearson is the PREA Coordinator for the Indiana Department of Correction and is responsible for developing, implementing, and overseeing the agency's plan to comply with the Prison Rape Elimination Act (PREA) standards and agency's Sexual Assault Prevention policy and procedures.
 Additional duties include ensuring all 25 facilities are prepared for and successfully complete Certified PREA audits.

-Director Pearson began his career 21-year career as a Release Coordinator at Wabash Valley Correctional Facility then quickly rose through to Superintendent, Operational Director of Mental Health, Classification Analyst as he served at several facilities including Henryville Correctional Facility, Atterbury Correctional Facility, Putnamville Correctional Facility, Edinburgh Correctional Facility and Central Office.
+Bryan began his career 21-year career as a Release Coordinator at Wabash Valley Correctional Facility then quickly rose through to Superintendent, Operational Director of Mental Health, Classification Analyst as he served at several facilities including Henryville Correctional Facility, Atterbury Correctional Facility, Putnamville Correctional Facility, Edinburgh Correctional Facility and Central Office.